-- On the "Creation" pane, in the "Usual controls" group, expand "Input" (click the arrow): A list of preset edit controls appears.
+- On the "Creation" tab, in the "Usual controls" group, expand "Edit" (click the arrow): A list of preset edit controls is displayed.

 - In the search box at the top of the list of preset controls, enter "Simple text edit".
 The corresponding control appears in the list.

 - Click the "Simple text edit" control.
-The control currently created follows the mouse movement.
+The control will follow the mouse cursor.

-- Move the mouse toward the position where the control will be created in the window (at the top of window for example).
+- Move the cursor to the position where you want to create the control (e.g. at the top of the window).
 To drop the control in the window, simply click again.

 - Right-click the control that was just created.
-The popup menu of control is displayed.
-Select "Description" from the popup menu.
+The context menu of the control appears.
+Select "Description" in the context menu.
 The edit control description window appears.

-- Validate the control description window ("OK" button).
+- Validate the control description window ("OK").
 The control appears in the window editor.